carpentries/carpentries.org/content/about-us/impact.md

 ## Introduction

-At The Carpentries we are “Always Learning”.
+At The Carpentries we are **_[Always Learning](/about-us/#our-values)_**.
 We embody the growth mindset we teach using data and community feedback to measure our impact and foster continuous improvement.

 {{< grid cols=3 gap=4 >}}
   {{< stat >}}